 Traditional dental restoratives, or fillings, include gold, porcelain, composite or amalgam.
 (Note: Sierra Crest Dental is Mercury-Free and Safe.
 We do not place amalgams and are trained to remove them safely.)
 The strength and durability of traditional dental materials make them useful for situations where restored teeth must withstand extreme forces that result from chewing, often in the back of the mouth.

 Newer dental fillings include ceramic and plastic compounds that mimic the appearance of natural teeth.
-These compounds, often called composite resins, are usually used on the front teeth where a natural appearance is important, but they are also used on the back teeth depending on the location and extent of the tooth decay.
+These compounds, often called composite resins, are used on the front teeth where a natural appearance is important, but they are also used on the back teeth when enough tooth structure remains to fill them.

 What’s right for me?